Acknowledgement of Country

-The Hills and Fleurieu Landscape Board acknowledges the Kaurna, Peramangk and Ngarrindjeri Nations as the Traditional Owners of the region.
+We have much to learn from First Nations in Caring for Country.
+The Hills and Fleurieu Landscape Board respects the Peramangk, Kaurna and Ngarrindjeri Nations as the Traditional Owners of the region and respects First Nations People’s deep knowledge and relationship with Yerta/Ruwe.

 What is our Aboriginal Partnerships program?